 When you would like to inform your lecturer of the reason for your absence from class, you should submit a Absence Report.
 The Absence Report form is available at the ILA Office.
 Fill in the required fields and submit it to your lecturer in person.
 Submission of the Absence Report is optional and it is up to you to decide which courses you need to submit it to.
 Please note that the Absence Report is for informing your lecturer of the reason for your absence.
-Since Doshisha University does not issue official approval for absences, consideration of a Absence Report (whether or not the absence is counted against your attendance) is left to the discretion of each lecturer, regardless of whether the reason is equivalent to those eligible for makeup examination.
-If you have a document that certifies the reason for your absence (a photocopy is acceptable), submit it together with the Absence Report, for example, a medical certificate in the case of illness, or a "Certificate for Attending Employment Examination" issued by the examining organization (prescribed form) in the case of attending an employment examination.
+Since Doshisha University does not issue official approval for absences, consideration of a Absence Report (whether or not the absence is counted against your attendance) is left to the discretion of each lecturer, regardless of whether the reason for your absence (a photocopy is acceptable), submit it together with the Absence Report, for example, a medical certificate in the case of illness, or a "Certificate for Attending Employment Examination" issued by the examining organization (prescribed form) in the case of attending an employment examination.

-st If the reason for your absence was one of those listed below, please consult the respective office first.
+If the reason for your absence was one of those listed below, please consult the respective office first.

-Reason Office Suspension from school due to a designated infectious disease The ILA Office Participation in practical training of compulsory regular course of license and qualification programs (Teaching Practicum, Museum Science (Fieldwork), Library Training) or in nursing care experience Center for License and Qualification Office, License and Qualification Section of the Center for Academic Affairs (Kyotanabe) Participation in Saiban-in (Lay Judge) system The ILA Office Participation in practical training of compulsory regular course for obtaining a gualification etc. Office of the faculty offering the course or the ILA
+Reason Office Suspension from school due to a designated infectious disease The ILA Office Participation in practical training of compulsory regular course of license and qualification programs (Teaching Practicum, Museum Science (Fieldwork), Library Training) or in nursing care experience Center for License and Qualification Office, License and Qualification Section of the Center for Academic Affairs (Kyotanabe) Participation in Saiban-in (Lay Judge) system The ILA Office Participation in practical training of compulsory regular course for obtaining a qualification etc. Office of the faculty offering the course or the ILA Office